Skip to Content

 Barefoot horses: Boots only during verified high-risk activities, removed within four to six hours maximum.
 No 24/7 use.
 See the thrush guide if you are already seeing softening or odor under the boot.

 All boots: Daily inspection for fit, cleanliness, and wear.
 All hooves checked for heat and rubs before and after.
-This protocol has caught problems early dozens of times over three decades.
+This protocol has caught problems early dozens of times.

 Close-up of a horse's coronary band — the primary injury site in overreach injuries that bell boots prevent